-- Any chauvinistic attitudes or oppression that already existed in society was enthusiastically fanned by Hollywood and glorified as normal or desirable or funny.
+- Any chauvinistic attitudes or oppression that already existed in society were enthusiastically fanned by Hollywood & glorified as normal or desirable or funny.

-- Hollywood embraced certain mores and behaviors generally considered immoral or unacceptable, and presented them as funny, acceptable, or even ideal.
+- Hollywood embraced certain mores & behaviors generally considered immoral or unacceptable, then presented them as funny, acceptable, or even ideal.

-- Hollywood productions were never innocent and clean.
-In the world of films and TV, there are no genuine "good ol' days" to return to.
+- Hollywood productions were never innocent & clean.
+In the world of films & TV, there are no genuine "good ol' days" to return to.